rax-register/rax-register.github.io/_posts/2020-07-11-htb-optimum.md

 ![](/images/optimum/27. edit.png)

-So we need to run a webserver with the nc.exe file in the same directory.
-On Kali, we have a few pre-compiled.
+So we need to run a webserver with the nc.exe file in the same directory, and there is also a note stating we may need to run the script multiple times in order to achieve success.
+On Kali, we have a few pre-compiled nc.exe files.
 I chose: /usr/share/windows-resources/binaries/nc.exe.
 We copy this file into our local directory:

     cp /usr/share/windows-resources/binaries/nc.exe nc.exe